open-telemetry/opentelemetry-js/doc/esm-support.md

 For CJS, the `NODE_OPTIONS` for the startup command should include `--require ./telemetry.js`.

-For ESM, minimum Node.js version of `18.19.0` is required.
-The `NODE_OPTIONS` for the startup command should include `--import ./telemetry.js`.
+For ESM, the `NODE_OPTIONS` for the startup command should include `--import ./telemetry.js`.

 ## Instrumentation Hook Required for ESM